Actify

 Frequently Asked Questions

-The highest-rated outdoor team activities for adults are guided nature walks with conversation prompts, outdoor cooking challenges, and photo orienteering.
-These work because they don't require athletic ability, they create natural conversation opportunities, and they produce a shared experience that people reference for weeks afterward.
+The highest-rated outdoor team activities for adults are outdoor cooking challenges, photo orienteering, and guided nature walks with conversation prompts.
+These work because they don't require athletic ability, create natural conversation opportunities, and produce a shared experience people reference for weeks.
 Avoid ropes courses and trust falls — they feel forced and exclude anyone uncomfortable with heights or physical contact.
-The best outdoor activities use the environment as a backdrop for collaboration, not as an obstacle course.
+The best outdoor activities use the environment as a backdrop for collaboration, not an obstacle course.

 See it in action